 Delays and disruptions in your supply chain will have a negative effect on your cash flow.
 Assess your finances to determine if you need extra resources to maintain operations.
 Adjust your budget to direct funding to aspects of your small business that may need it.
 This is when an emergency fund may come in handy.
 Set money aside for situations such as supply chain disruptions before they happen.

 A strategic supply chain management plan reduces the negative effects of disruptions.
-If you need assistance with bookkeeping, we at Robookkeeper can provide you with affordable outsourced accounting services.
+If you need assistance with bookkeeping, we at Robookkeeper can provide you with good value outsourced accounting services.